Shoulder Pain

-Shoulder pain is a common problem and the here are many things that can cause it.
+Shoulder pain is a common problem and there are many things that can cause it.
 Pain often occurs when rotator cuff tendons become trapped under the bony area in the shoulder, sometimes called an impingement.
+The shoulder tendons pass through the subacromial space and can become impinged during repetitive overhead activities, leading to inflammation and pain.
 The tendons can also become inflamed or damaged, and this condition is called a rotator cuff tendinopathy or bursitis, resulting in painful shoulder movements.
+The rotator cuff muscles are particularly susceptible to overuse and injury in shoulder impingement.
+The muscles around the shoulder, including the shoulder muscles and rotator cuff muscles, play a crucial role in stabilising the joint and preventing impingement.

 – Pain deep in the shoulder joint